Equal opportunity for employers

 Sexual harassment

-Sexual harassment describes a wide range of unwelcome behaviour of a sexual nature, which could reasonably be expected to make a person feel offended, humiliated or intimidated.
+Sexual harassment describes a wide range of unwelcome behaviour of a sexual nature, that could reasonably be expected to make a person feel offended, humiliated or intimidated.

 Bullying